 Permanent facial hair removal works by sending light from a laser through the pigment of the hair.
 The light converts into heat, which damages the hair follicle and bulb.
 This process sounds like it will be painful, but there is actually very little pain involved.

 Most people find that the pain is not only easy to handle, but it is also over very quickly.
 Generally, the thinner the skin, the greater the pain.
 Painful areas to remove hair are around the nose and temples.
 Fortunately, most lasers will have a cooling mechanism, which reduces the pain.

 2. Results Are Not Instant

-A lot of people assume that the results of permanent hair removal will be instant, but this is not the case.
-Depending on the thickness and color of your hair, the amount of time that you will have to wait to see results will differ.
+Many people assume that the results of permanent hair removal will be instant, but this is not the case.
+Depending on the thickness and color of your hair, the amount of time you will have to wait to see results will differ.
 You also need to complete several treatment sessions before the effects start to really become visible.

 3. You Cannot Go To The Gym After Permanent Facial Hair Removal

 If you are thinking about heading to the gym after your laser hair removal session, you need to reconsider.
 It is generally recommended that you avoid the gym, saunas, and hot showers 24 hours after the treatment.
 The reason for this is there is heat from the laser, which will interact with the heat from the shower or sauna.